 Contractor shall provide and maintain clean, color-coordinated and identical uniforms to be approved by ICTC for all Contractors' employees.
 Contractor shall enforce a dress and appearance code.
-At a minimum, dress requirements shall include: shirts, slacks and/or shorts.
-Headgear is optional but if worn will be a design of a baseball type hat.
+At a minimum, dress requirements shall include: shirts, slacks or shorts.
+Headgear is optional but if worn will be a design of a baseball type hats.
 Jackets will be uniform for use in cold or rainy weather.
 All shirts and jackets will have sewn name badges and identification patches with ICTC-approved logo.
 Sandals or open-toed shoes are not allowed.
-Non approved jackets or headgear are not allowed.